aiyyer/MEA217/README.md

 ---

 # Introduction to Python For Geosciences
+## North Carolina State University, Fall 2025

+Instructor: Anantha Aiyyer

+Time: Tues & Thu 11:45 am - 1:30 pm

+## Course Overview
+This course introduces geoscience students to computational problem-solving using Python.
+We begin with Karel the Robot to teach coding logic in a simple visual way, then transition into Python for real-world geoscience applications spanning **atmospheric science, marine science, and geology**.
+By the end, students will be able to process, analyze, and visualize diverse geoscience datasets using `numpy`, `pandas`, `matplotlib`, `seaborn`, and `xarray`.

+---

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: